pepurion/aleph/content/Character/Species.md

 *Couldn't find a better pic*

 A humanoid reptilian species, Draxi are distinguished by their resilience and natural strength.
 Their origin takes place in a world, ruled by mighty dragon-like creatures.
 They are often viewed with respect or caution by others, regarding them as warriors or guardians.
 Their kin values honor and power within oneself.

+---
+## Custom Species
+Although this is a list of available ready-made species at the moment, you can ask me to create a shiny new one.
+You can also assist in creating it, since I'm done with it after 2 custom ones already lol.
+That is one way of expanding this list.